 Bendigo's Rat Rollout

-While regional Victoria is currently desperately seeking RATs (Rapid Antigen Tests for COVID-19) which continue to be scarce, it hasn’t always been that way – at least not with the furry, gnawing variety which Bendigonians have often found in abundance!
+While regional Victoria is desperately seeking RATs (Rapid Antigen Tests for COVID-19) at the moment, which continue to be scarce, it hasn’t always been that way – at least not with the furry, gnawing variety which Bendigonians have often found in abundance!
 Join us for a quick foray into Bendigo’s history with rats…

 There have certainly been many occasions upon which the City has struggled with the squirming vermin, significantly in the autumn of 1900.
 The Shire of Strathfieldsaye declared that their inspectors, working with abattoirs and piggeries, were on top of the problem and maintaining sanitary conditions through a program of ‘dogs, ferrets and guns’ to make a ‘clean sweep’ [ii].
 They discussed issuing a bonus to the Health Inspector, Benjamin Code, for the rats killed and noted that special attention was required at the railway yards with rats possibly hiding in shipments of ‘nuts and articles’ imported from India [iii].